 Product School encourages (and at other times requires) reporting of all perceived incidents of discrimination, harassment, or other improper conduct, regardless of the offender’s identity or position.
 It is Product School policy to promptly and thoroughly investigate such reports.

-In addition, Product School encourages individuals who believe they are being subjected to such conduct to promptly advise the offender that his or her behavior is unwelcome and to request that it be discontinued.
+In addition, Product School encourages participants who believe they are being subjected to such conduct to promptly advise the offender that his or her behavior is unwelcome and to request that it be discontinued.
 Sometimes, this action alone can resolve the problem.
-Product School recognizes, however, that an individual may prefer to pursue the matter through complaint procedures, and highly encourages such individuals to do so.
+Product School recognizes, however, that a participant may prefer to pursue the matter through complaint procedures, and highly encourages such individuals to do so.

 Procedure for Reporting an Incident of Harassment, Discrimination or Retaliation

-As previously indicated, individuals who believe they have been the victims of conduct prohibited by this policy, or believe they have witnessed such conduct, should immediately discuss their concerns with their immediate supervisor, or directly with Product School’s CEO.
+As previously indicated, participants who believe they have been the victims of conduct prohibited by this policy, or believe they have witnessed such conduct, should immediately discuss their concerns with their immediate supervisor, school representative, or directly with Product School’s CEO.

 Product School encourages the prompt reporting of complaints or concerns so that rapid and constructive action can be taken before relationships become irreparably strained.
 Therefore, while no fixed reporting period has been established, early reporting and intervention have proven to be the most effective method of resolving actual or perceived incidents of harassment.